analogdevicesinc/ai8x-training/README.md

 ##### `write_gap` (Optional)

 `write_gap` specifies the number of channels that should be skipped during write operations (this value is multiplied with the output multi-pass, i.e., write every *n*th word where *n = write_gap × output_multipass*).
 This creates an interleaved output that can be used as the input for subsequent layers that use an element-wise operation, or to concatenate multiple inputs to form data with more than 64 channels.
+The default is 0.

 Set `write_gap` to `1` to produce output for a subsequent two-input element-wise operation.

 Example:
 	`write_gap: 1`

+##### `read_gap` (Optional)

+On MAX78002 only, data can be fetched while skipping bytes.
+This allows a layer to directly consume data produced by a layer with `write_gap` without the need for intermediate layers.
+The default is 0.

+Example:
+	`read_gap: 1`

 ##### `bias_group` (Optional)